mikeycantcode/aiartapp/README.md

-# tiktokVibeScanner
+#ai art generator
-in progress web app that uses TikTok data to find which circles you are in
+in progress webapp that allows you to generate art